zuplo/docs/docs/articles/monetization-webhook-setup.md

 :::

 You've successfully subscribed to one of the Plans in your API.
 You're one step away from monetizing your API.
-In the next section you will add policies to your API, enforce quotas and ensure that users are only allowed to use your API according to the plan they subscribe to.
+In the next step you will add policies to your API, enforce quotas and ensure that users are only allowed to use your API according to the plan they subscribe to.